branst/AWS-Monitoring-Telegram-Bot/README.md

 * NodeJS: https://nodejs.org/en/
 * CLAUDIA.JS: https://claudiajs.com/tutorials/installing.html

-Once you installed each requirement, make sure you propered configured your AWS Credentials and Region using ``` aws configure ``` with the correct keys.
-It will require to have an user which has at least Cloudformation, SNS, IAM, Lambda and ApiGateway FullAccess permissions.
+Once you install each requirement, make sure you properly configured your AWS Credentials and Region using ``` aws configure ``` with the correct keys.
+It will require a user which has at least Cloudformation, SNS, IAM, Lambda and ApiGateway FullAccess permissions.

 ### SNS Topic

-Using the AWS CLIy you are going to create the SNS Topic that is going to receive the alarm's status changes and then trigger notifications to our Lambda function.
+Using the AWS CLI you are going to create the SNS Topic that is going to receive the alarm's status changes and then trigger notifications to our Lambda function.

 ```
 aws sns create-topic --name CW_Alarms_To_Lambda